CompOmics/oui-discovery/oui-discovery-vv/NOTES.md

   - E - DONE
   - F - DONE
 - F 6 https://github.com/CompOmics/oui-discovery/tree/main/publication-data/Final-figures
-- - have to redo, something does not match
   - A
   - B
   - C
   - D
 - F 7 https://github.com/CompOmics/oui-discovery/tree/main/publication-data/Final-figures
-- - have to redo, something does not match
   - A
   - B
   - C